 In addition to her role in the Toxics Use Reducation Institute, Pam manages the Industry Incentive Grants program, which helps Massachusetts companies create opportunities for enhanced toxics use reduction, and to demonstrate cleaner technologies to their industry peers.
 Ms. Eliason was a lead researcher and author of the Institute’s Five Chemicals Alternatives Assessment Report, which was commissioned by the Massachusetts Legislature to evaluate the availability of technically and economically feasible safer alternatives to five specified chemicals.
 As part of the Interstate Chemicals Clearinghouse, an interagency collaboration between a number of states including Massachusetts, Maine, New York, California and Washington, Ms. Eliason is leading the effort to develop a safer alternatives assessment protocol designed to promote industry adoption of safer chemicals and incorporate the principles of green chemistry.

 Director of Health Studies, University of Washington Bothell

 Dr. Grace Lasker is the Chair of Health Studies, and a Senior Lecturer with the Nursing & Health Studies Department at the University of Washington Bothell.
 She was formerly tenured faculty and director of the BS in Public Health at Lake Washington Institute of Technology, where she developed the BS program and taught courses in environmental health, epidemiology, nutrition, cellular biology, and chemistry.
 She is a certified online course developer and instructional designer and has worked in this capacity for various grants with the University of Washington, DEOHS; Yale University, Center for Green Chemistry and Green Engineering; Cornell University/Environmental Protection Agency, EECapacity; and Texas A&M, Dept. of Health & Kinesiology.

-Program Coordinator, Yale Center for Green Chemistry and Green Engineering
+Program Manager, Yale Center for Green Chemistry and Green Engineering